 3-year-olds – 5th grade will have their classes (weather permitting) outside either on the patio or in tents.
 To ensure the safety of all the children, extra adults will be on hand to “patrol”, and 3-feet tall traffic cones will be placed throughout the parking lot near the tents.
 View map.

 Can children remain in the nursery for both a service and the class time?
 How will that work?

 Yes, children can remain in the nursery for both a service and Sunday school for 2-3 year-olds and continued care for newborns – 24-month-olds.
 For families attending the 8:30 am service, parents will have the option of taking their children to the nursery starting at 8:15 am or taking their children to the nursery before the sermon starts.
 After the service is over, parents can either pick their children up for a time of fellowship (and bagels!) or their children can remain in the nursery until adult classes have ended.

 If parents are attending adult classes and then the 11:15 am service, they can take their children to the nursery during fellowship time or right before their class begins.
 The children can stay in the nursery until the 11:15 am service ends.

 Having children in the service with you can be challenging, especially for single parents.
 How can we support them?

 We also recognize there are families with various circumstances, such as a family with a special needs child or a single mom facing the demands of parenting without a partner.
-In these cases, we as a church body need to come alongside and offer our support.
+In these cases, we as a church body need to come alongside and offer our support in tangible ways.